Preston Bradley

-Preston Bradley (1888 – June 1, 1983) was an American clergyman, author, and lecturer.
-He believed that ethics, religion, and economics could not be separated.
-As a follower of Henry George, he believed that ministers must be concerned with social justice, poverty, and civic wrongs.
-This liberal ideology guided his life and he was viewed as a forceful liberal voice and a reformer.
+Preston Bradley (August 18, 1888– June 1, 1983) was an American clergyman, author, and lecturer.
+As a follower of the liberal Henry George, he was addressed social justice, poverty, and civic matters in his preaching.
 He was the founder and pastor of the Peoples Church in the Uptown Neighborhood of Chicago.
-Bradley was a civic leader who was active in Chicago in many areas, such as conservation, arts, racial issues, and education.

-Bradley was on the Chicago Public Library Board for over 25 years.
-Preston Bradley Hall, in the former main location of the Chicago Public Library, now the Chicago Cultural Center, is named for him.

 Early life and religious affiliations

 Bradley was born and raised in Linden, Michigan, in a conservative Christian home.
 He attended Alma College and a Flint, Michigan law school.
 He worked as a weekend pastor while a student.
 In 1911, he moved to Chicago to attend the conservative Moody Bible Institute.
 After being ordained as a Presbyterian minister in 1912, he left the church saying, "I am not orthodox about anything.
 I am thoroughly, completely, adequately, gloriously and triumphantly a heretic."
 He rejected Christian orthodoxy and became a Christian Unitarian.
 From 1912 until the founding of the People's Church in 1922, Bradley conducted Sunday services at a number of Chicago theaters.